cometaj2/huckle/README.rst

 Huckle (hypermedia unified CLI... with a kick)
 ============================================

-Huckle is a very specific form of generic hypermedia client that plays in the command line interface (CLI) space.
-It's a CLI that can act as an impostor for any CLI expressed via hypertext command line interface (HCLI) semantics.
+Huckle is a CLI that can act as an impostor for any CLI expressed via hypertext command line interface (HCLI) semantics.

 ----